Article 7.

 All other information contained in a personnel file is confidential and shall not be open for inspection and examination except to the following persons:

-(2a) A potential State or local government supervisor, during the interview process, only with regard to performance management documents;
+(2a) A potential State or local government supervisor, during the interview process, only with regard to performance management documents or to prevent application fraud.

-(4) A party by authority of a proper court order may inspect and examine a particular confidential portion of a State employee's personnel file; and
+(4) A party by authority of a proper court order may inspect and examine a particular confidential portion of a State employee's personnel file.

 (5) An official of an agency of the federal government, State government or any political subdivision thereof.
 Such an official may inspect any personnel records when such inspection is deemed by the department head of the employee whose record is to be inspected or, in the case of an applicant for employment or a former employee, by the department head of the agency in which the record is maintained as necessary and essential to the pursuance of a proper function of said agency; provided, however, that such information shall not be divulged for purposes of assisting in a criminal prosecution, nor for purposes of assisting in a tax investigation.